antonio-paulino/sshclient/README.md

 - Scrollable form to prevent overflow when keyboard is opened.

 ## Dependencies
-This project uses the [dartssh2](https://github.com/TerminalStudio/dartssh2) library, an SSH and SFTP client written in pure Dart.
+This project uses the following libraries:

+- [dartssh2](https://github.com/TerminalStudio/dartssh2): An SSH and SFTP client written in pure Dart.
 The library provides a secure and reliable way to connect to devices over SSH, which is crucial for the functionality of this app.

+- [hive](https://github.com/hivedb/hive): A lightweight key-value database written in pure Dart.
+Hive is used in this project for storing and retrieving user data, providing a persistent local storage solution.

 ## Prerequisites